The Cost To Hire A Boston Commercial Painting Company

 - If you are a business owner with many future painting projects at stake, a Boston Commercial Painting Company may price the initial job lower to get their foot in the door with your future painting bids.

-- Be aware that some contractors are purposefully “loose” with the detail in their quotes by not writing exactly what they’ll be doing on the proposal.
-This leaves a lot of room for interpretation, and if you choose this contractor, you may find yourself with dozens of add-ons and change orders during the project.
+- Be aware that some contractors are purposefully “loose” with the details in their quotes by not writing exactly what they’ll be doing.
+This leaves a lot of room for interpretation, and if you choose this contractor, you may find yourself with dozens of expensive add-ons and change orders during the project.

 - Some Boston Commercial Painting Companies don’t pay their insurance, reducing their overhead but exposing you to problems.